Special Education Teacher Preparation Policy

 The state should ensure that special education teachers know the science of reading instruction and are fully prepared for the instructional shifts related to literacy associated with college-and career-readiness standards.
 This goal was consistent between 2015 and 2017.

-Scientifically Based Reading Instruction—Tests and Standards: Although subtest I of the Minnesota Teacher Licensure Examinations (MTLE) Special Education Core Skills test contains a section addressing scientifically based reading instruction, it only accounts for 30 percent of the score and therefore cannot be considered a stand-alone reading test.
+Scientifically Based Reading Instruction—Tests and Standards: Subtest I of the Minnesota Teacher Licensure Examinations (MTLE) Special Education Core Skills test addresses scientifically based reading instruction.
 However, Minnesota's preparation standards require special education candidates to be able to demonstrate knowledge of the principles of scientifically based reading instruction.

 Informational Texts: Minnesota's Special Education Core Skills test addresses the use of informational texts by requiring teachers to be able to apply "knowledge of research-based, explicit instruction in print and digital informational/expository texts, and response and analysis skills for informational/expository texts (e.g., analyzing a text's internal consistency or logic, summarizing a text's main ideas)."
 Teacher preparation standards require special education candidates to be able to possess the "knowledge of reading comprehension processes necessary to comprehend different types of informational materials and content-area texts; and the structures and features of expository (informational) texts and effective reading strategies to address different text structures and purposes for reading."
 However, although the framework addresses informational texts, it does not address how to also incorporate increasingly complex texts into instruction.

 Literacy Skills: Minnesota has no requirements for the preparation of elementary or secondary special education teachers that address the incorporation of literacy skills in the core content areas.